 Step 2: Organize the Tools

 Don’t just toss your tools into random pockets.
-Be a bit strategic!
+Be a bit strategic and organize your tool belt properly!
 If you’re right-handed, keep your go-to tools on the right side.
 Prioritize them based on how often you use them.
 Less-used tools can chill on the left side.
 Heavy tools should hang on hooks, not in pouches.

 Small tools?
 Tuck them into pockets and seal them up tight.
 It might take a little time, but once you’ve got the system down, finding your tools becomes a breeze.